georgevenven/tweety_bert/readme.md

              --output-dir imgs/masked_predictions_for_figure_2 \
              --num-samples 10 # Optional: specify number of samples
          ```

-      2. The script will generate visualization images in the specified output directory.
+      2. The script will generate visualization images in the specified output directory. -->
-This completes the refactoring for all figure generation scripts mentioned in the README to use command-line arguments.

 ---